 If you are suffering from depression, TMS treatments can help you alleviate those feelings of helplessness and despair.
 With the use of magnetic fields to energize and stimulate neurons in your brain, dTMS treatment lessens the symptoms that come with depression.
+Is TMS therapy painful?
 This method of brain stimulation is localized and painless, with no adverse side effects.
 The magnetic pulses generated by TMS depolarize neurons, transform neural networks, and stimulate the release of neurotransmitters in hypo or under-active regions of the brain.

 What to Expect in dTMS Treatment